What In-home Caregivers Do

 Note that this was previously known as the "Canadian Live-in Caregiver Program".

-Canadians in general are usually not willing to live and work in someone else's home whether it is for the purpose of being available to care for the children and home while the parents are off at work or to care for a senior who needs someone around 24 hours a day to ensure safety.
+Canadians in general are usually not willing to live and work in someone else's home whether it is for the purpose of being available to care for the children and home while the parents are at work or to care for a senior who needs someone around 24 hours a day to ensure safety.
 To address this problem, the federal government introduced a program to enable private households to hire caregivers from abroad.
 This program is now called the 'In-home Caregiver Program' and it allows suitably qualified people from other countries to enter Canada and work in private homes as In-home Caregivers.

 A major benefit of the 'In-home Caregiver Program' for many foreign applicants is that it provides a way of immigrating to Canada.
-After two years of full-time work as a Live-in Caregiver in Canada, the foreign worker may apply for 'Permanent Residence' (also known as landed immigrant status), which confers most of the benefits of Canadian citizenship.
+After two years of full-time work as a Caregiver in Canada, the foreign worker may apply for 'Permanent Residence' (also known as landed immigrant status), which confers most of the benefits of Canadian citizenship.
 Canadian citizenship can later be obtained after only a few years as a Permanent Resident.

 Although the concept of immigrating to Canada via the In-home Caregiver Program is quite straightforward, the immigration process required to become a Permanent Resident can be complicated.
 Here is an outline of the entire immigration process for gaining permanent residence via the In-home Caregiver Program.